mosharaf-i/Comparison_Exercice_Parks-Rec_Dataset/README.md

 The City of Toronto maintains significant datasets of registered and drop-in programs offered by Parks and Recreation throughout the city.
-As part of this exercise, I gathered available open data related to Parks and Recreation programs, along with geospatial and neighbourhood profile data, to perform an analysis and present a comparison of population distribution and programs offered based on my findings.
+As part of this exercise, I gathered available open data related to Parks and Recreation programs, along with geospatial and neighbourhood profile data, to perform an analysis and present a comparison of population and programs distribution offered, based on my findings.
 The datasets, demographic groups, and methods of analysis considered are described in Section 2.
 Results of my study is then discussed in Section 3.
-The conclusion is then presented in Section 5, and finally, Section 6 outlines limitations and future work.
+The conclusion is then presented in Section 4, and finally, Section 5 outlines limitations and future work.